 Gambel’s quail are like to be found walking in groups on the ground.
-During their breeding period, these large groups break up and make new groups of mainly juveniles and males.
+During their breeding period, these large groups break up and make new groups of juveniles and males.

-Tubers and insects are their main food, but they also eat acorns.
+Tubers and insects are their primary food, but they also eat acorns.
 Their mating is monogamous.
 However, 60% of the total population is male.
 This leads to one female getting two male partners.
 After mating, the female lays and incubates the eggs in various nests to raise the chicks.

 The scaled quail can be found in desert grasslands, scrublands, undisturbed habitats, and parks.
 They eat mainly seeds, leaves, and fruits from the plants directly.
 Like other quail, their feeding time is in the morning and late afternoon.
-They make their nests on the ground, using cactus, yucca, or small trees.
+They make their nests on the ground using cactus, yucca, or small trees.

 The breeding period of the scaled quail starts in April.
-During the breeding period, the males deliver a high pitched repeated “whock!” to attract females.
+During the breeding period, the males deliver a high-pitched repeated “whock!” to attract females.
 Their mating court display is known as “tidbitting.”

 The Northern bobwhite is the most common small gamebird across the Eastern United States.

 The male is brown above, with scaly white underneath.
 They have a white face with black around the eyes.
-The female is similar but has a creamy colored face.
+The female is similar but has a creamy-colored face.